Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Joining the images that make up the panorama

-• We use masks to process individual parts of the photo additionally
+• We use masks to further process individual parts of the photo

 • Save the image with all layers

-• We combine sieves, if necessary - crop
+• We combine the sievs, if necessary, crop them

 • Save the new version in psd under a different name

-• Convert space to srgb and change depth to 8 bits
+• Convert the space to srgb and change the depth to 8 bits

-• We save in a raster format, we use our notation for convenience
+• We save it in raster format and use our own designations for convenience.

 Manual layer blending

-To begin with, let's insert into one project all the frames exposed in different ways.
-Using File - Scripts - Load files into a stack (File> Scripts> Load Files Into A Stack) you can do this automatically.
+First, let's insert all the frames exposed differently into one project.
+Using File - Scripts - Load files into a stack (File > Scripts > Load Files Into A Stack) you can do this automatically.

-Don't be afraid to select and work with masks!
-The example shows the quick selection tool.
-It is inaccurate at first, so it’s worth adjusting the selection area as follows: click on the “Refine Edge” button (Refine Edge), in the View context menu at the top of the Edge Refinement dialog, select Overlay.
-This turns on the use of a red mask, which is convenient for viewing both the selection and the area not included in it.
+Don't be afraid of highlighting and working with masks!
+The example shows the Quick Selection Tool.
+It is inaccurate at first, so it’s worth adjusting the selection area as follows: click on the “Refine Edge” button, in the View context menu at the top of the “Refine Edge” dialog, select “Overlay”.
+This enables the use of a red mask, convenient for viewing both the selection and the area not included in it.

-With the help of a brush (Refine Radius Tool brush) manually refine the edge of the selection, boldly walking over it with the cursor with a brush.
+Using the Refine Radius Tool brush, we will manually refine the edge of the selection by boldly moving the cursor with the brush over it.
 Click OK.

-Create a mask by clicking “Add Vector Mask” (Add Vector Mask).
-In the dialog box, we see the appearance of a black and white thumbnail.
-Black is invisible, and everything else lets through the image of the corresponding layer.
-We create similar masks for all elements of the photo with which we will work.
-In order to avoid excessive rigidity, we will reduce the transparency of the various layers.
-This will also add flexibility to our method of working with the dynamic range of the image.
+Create a mask by clicking “Add Vector Mask”.
+In the dialog window we see the appearance of a black and white miniature.
+Black is invisible, and everything else is missed by the corresponding layer's image.
+We create similar masks for all photo elements with which we will work.
+To avoid excessive rigidity, we will reduce the transparency of the various layers.
+This will also add flexibility to our method of working with image dynamic range.

-We save, in your opinion, the exposed version of your image with the preliminary merging of the layers in the menu “Layers -> Merge Layers” (Layer> Flatten Image) and save as a Photoshop document.
+Save, in your opinion, the correctly exposed version of your photo with preliminary merging of layers in the menu “Layers -> Merge Layers” (Layer> Flatten Image) and save as a Photoshop document.

 Working with color and contrast

 Here, another image is used as an example.
-On it you can clearly see the difference between the corrected and the original RAW image.
+Here you can clearly see the difference between the corrected and original RAW image.

-Processing a whole frame, along with improving color and contrast in one part of it, would lead to a deterioration in the situation in another.
+Processing an entire frame while improving color and contrast in one part would lead to a worse situation in another.

 Let's create layer masks: